-The Maryland State Clearinghouse for Intergovernmental Assistance (commonly referred to as clearinghouse) does not award grants or any other financial assistance.
-The primary mission of the clearinghouse is to ensure that financial and non-financial assistance projects operating within Maryland are consistent with state and local laws, regulations, and guidelines.
-This is accomplished by circulating requests for financial assistance, plans and development projects to state, regional and local public officials, to ensure that requests, plans, and projects are consistent with public policy.
+The Maryland State Clearinghouse for Intergovernmental Assistance (commonly referred to as Clearinghouse) is a unit within the Maryland Department of Planning.
+The primary mission of the clearinghouse is to ensure that financial and non-financial assistance projects operating within Maryland are consistent with state and local policies and programs.
+This is accomplished by circulating requests for financial assistance, plans and development projects to state, regional and local public officials for intergovernmental review.

-To submit a project, email us at firstname.lastname@example.org and for inquiries call (410) 767-4490.
+To submit a project, the applicant must email the review document electronically as a PDF to email@example.com or call (410) 767-4490.